selfrefactor/rambda/README.md

 values<T extends object, K extends keyof T>(obj: T): T[K][]
 ```

-With correct input, this is nothing more than `Object.values(obj)`.
+With correct input, this is nothing more than `Object.values(Record<string, unknown>)`.
 If `obj` is not an object, then it returns an empty array.

 <details>